VoidGoat/voidgoat-site/_blogs/raymarching-unreal.md

 ![Sphere with normals]({{img}}/normal-sphere.png)

 Now the material should look more like a sphere, since it should be displaying the surface normals as colors.
-However, it still doesn't really look like a real object, since it has no lighting.
+However, it still doesn't really look like a real object since it has no lighting.

 ## Phong Shading

-We want our object to look like a real, lit object, so we are going to use Phong shading, since it is fairly simple to implement.
+We want our object to look like a real, lit object, so we are going to use Phong shading since it is fairly simple to implement.
 Now that we have the surface normals we can use them to calculate how much light would hit each part of the surface.
 We are going to implement a simple directional light, but you could add point or spot lights with the same method.

-First we need a direction vector for our light and then we take the dot product of the light vector with the normal vector to get the amount of light hitting the surface.
+First we need a direction vector for our light, and then we take the dot product of the light vector with the normal vector to get the amount of light hitting the surface.

 ```c
 float3 lightDir = normalize( float3( -0.3, -1.0, -0.3 ));